Section

 How long will my shoes last?

-• Daily use versus a few times a week/month and the environment you're in (eg. sun, dust etc)
+- Daily use versus a few times a week/month

-• How you store your footwear when not in use, and how often footwear is stored
+- How you store your footwear when not in use, and how often footwear is stored (shoes are just like us - they don't like to be hidden in dark places and ignored!)

 If your work shoes are worn out, it’s important to kick them to the curb, and now.
 Otherwise you put your safety, plus foot and body health at risk.
 Woah!